-Scroll down the page for lots of parental resources to support your child's online safety.
+Click on the Icons below for guides to support your child's safety online

 SAFE - Keep safe by being careful not to give out personal information when you’re chatting or posting online.
 Personal information includes your email address, phone number and password.